COLLEGE OF EDUCATION AND HUMAN DEVELOPMENT

 Time Limit for Degree Completion: 5 years

-Full-Time/Part-Time Status: Students complete the degree program through classes offered after 4:30 p.m.
+Full-Time/Part-Time Status: Students complete the degree program through classes offered on campus in the evenings and some offered virtually during the day.
 The degree program can be completed on a full- or part-time basis.

 Interdisciplinary Study: The interdisciplinary Applied Behavior Analysis MSEd program blends courses in education and psychology.
 Courses are taught by faculty with top academic credentials and experience as practitioners.